stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 New Account Creation
 --------------------

+.. todo:: Change this link to an appropriate section in the Reference chapter.

-The basic steps for creating a new Account are covered in the :doc: .
+The basic steps for creating a new Account are covered in the :doc:`Quickstart</003_quickstart>` chapter.
 In that example, we cover how to add an Account to an Application.
 Below, we will also show how to add an Account to a specific Directory or Group.

 Add a New Account to a Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^